nicolay-r/blog/_posts/2022-05-01-process-mass-media-relations-with-arekit.md

 [this paper](https://arxiv.org/pdf/1808.08932.pdf) or at [NLP-progress](http://nlpprogress.com/russian/sentiment-analysis.html).

-For this task we adopt and design [AREkit framework (0.22.0)](https://github.com/nicolay-r/AREkit/tree/0.22.0-rc).
+For this Sentiment Relation Extraction we adopt and design [AREkit framework (0.22.0)](https://github.com/nicolay-r/AREkit/tree/0.22.0-rc).
 Let's take a closer look on how this framework (set of toolkits) allows us to prepare the information in order to initiate automatic relation extraction by means of machine learning methods.
 In particular, within this post we are focused on [BERT language models](https://arxiv.org/pdf/1810.04805.pdf).